gymreklab/cse185-spring19/project_guidelines.md

 * 10pts: How close did you come to reproducing the results?
 If you couldn't, is there a good rationale for why not?

 ## Awards
 We will be giving out several awards for top projects!
-Each award is worth 2 points of extra credit.
+Each award is worth 2 points (2% of overall grade) of extra credit.

 * Most beautiful figure
 * Best presentation